 In my opinion, there is no point in buying the WD Black SN750 SSD unless you are looking for a product with a dedicated heatsink.
 The Samsung 970 EVO Plus is a well-reputed SSD with comparatively high data read/write speeds and a smaller price tag as well.
 However, WD Black SN750 is a good option for those who are looking for a 4TB NVMe SSD with a massive TBW rating i.e. 2,400 TB.

 The benchmark scores are almost similar but still in the favour of 970 EVO Plus.
 So, if you are looking for a good performance 970 EVO Plus should always be your pick.

 But, as a normal user or even a gamer, you will be fine with 970 EVO Plus.

 Yes, when you move huge files using your NVMe SSD or do hardcore tasks like gaming, SSDs normally heat up.
 This may throttle their speed.
 But, a heatsink would surely help them not to reach those temperature limits.

-All variants of Samsung 970 EVO Plus are cheaper than WD Black SN750.
+All variants of the Samsung 970 EVO Plus are cheaper than WD Black SN750.

 Yes, you can install them on a PCIe 4.0 interface port as well.
-But, you won’t get any benefits in terms of speed and performance as you will get with a PCIe 4.0 system.
+But, you won’t get the same benefits in terms of speed and performance as you will get with a PCIe 4.0 system.

 The best places to buy the best and cheap SSDs are Amazon, NewEgg, Walmart, and Best Buy.